 The governance matters of the home is run by a group of volunteer members from the community.
 A Board of 8 members is elected from these members and they are responsible for ensuring that the day-to-day running continues on a professional basis.
 The Board and general members also see to the funding activites as well as the strategy and policy formulation.

 Board and trustees

 The Home is primarily run by volunteer members of the public.
 There are just over 30 members offering their time and services to the Home.
 A few founder members are still part of the current membership body.
 Members join by application and payment of an annual membership fee of R50 (fee in 2021).
 Members need to attend general meetings and are compelled to assist with fundraising activities.

 From amongst the volunteer members, they elect 8 members to form the Board.
 The Board then, as informed by the constitution, agrees amongst themselves to appoint people into the various portfolios (Chairman, Secretary, Treasurer, etc.).
 The Board serves for a 2 year cycle since the constitution dictates that a person cannot serve as Chairman for more than 2 consecutive cycles.
-The Home has had 8 Chairmen, namely Mr Taliep Sydney, Mr Armien Fayker, Mr Achmat Abrahams, Mrs Kamilla Haywood, Mr Noor Moerat, Mr Fareed Abrahams, Mr Naadir Agherdien and Mr Phaldie Jeppie and our current Chairperson, Suhair Solomon.
+The Home has had 9 Chairpersons, namely Mr Taliep Sydney, Mr Armien Fayker, Mr Achmat Abrahams, Mrs Kamilla Haywood, Mr Noor Moerat, Mr Fareed Abrahams, Mr Naadir Agherdien, Mr Phaldie Jeppie and our current Chairperson, Suhair Solomon.

 Executive Committee 2023 / 2025